cancerberoSgx/ts-morph-playground/README.md

-# ts-morph browser example
+# ts-morph-playground

-an example of ts-morph library working in the browser
+ts-morph example gallery and playground application 100% in the browser